microsoft/rnx-kit/packages/react-native-auth/README.md

 ## Motivation

-Many features built at Microsoft require authentication.
+Many features we build require authentication.
 The tricky thing about authentication in brownfield apps (i.e. a native app hosting a React Native instance) is that we want to reuse the auth code that the hosting app already has to access the keychain and enable single sign-on.
 This excludes the use of